Use the cost-based optimizer

 In conjunction with CBO, Athena uses a feature called the rule-based optimizer (RBO).
 RBO mechanically applies rules that are expected to improve query performance.
 RBO is generally beneficial because its transformations aim to simplify the query plan.
 However, because RBO does not perform cost calculations or plan comparisons, more complicated queries make it difficult for RBO to create an optimal plan.

-For this reason, Athena uses both RBO and CBO to optimize your queries.
-After Athena identifies opportunities to improve query execution, it creates an optimal plan.
-For information about execution plan details, see Viewing execution plans for SQL queries.
-For a detailed discussion of how CBO works, see the Amazon Big Data cost-based optimizer blog post.
+information about execution plan details, see View execution plans for SQL queries.
+For a detailed discussion of how CBO works, see Speed up queries with the cost-based optimizer in Amazon Athena

 To generate statistics for Amazon Glue Catalog tables, you can use the Athena console, the Amazon Glue Console, or Amazon Glue APIs.
 Because Athena is integrated with Amazon Glue Catalog, you automatically get the corresponding query performance improvements when you run queries from Amazon Athena.